ibrahimkafie/ip-lookup/README.md

-# MaxMind IP Addresses Lookup
+# MaxMind IP Addresses Look up

 ## Overview

-The IP Addresses Lookup Project is a web application that allows users to look up information about a given IP addresses.
+The IP addresses lookup project is a web application that allows users to look up information about a given IP addresses.
 The application uses the `@maxmind/geoip2-node` API to retrieve city data for the IP addresses and displays it on the UI.

 The project is built using Nest.js (Node.js, Express.js), and React.